Rakhshani dialect: Pronouns

+Dialects

 Sarhaddi

-One of the sub-dialects of Rakhshani is the Sarhaddi(Balochi:) dialect, which is more influenced by the Persian language and in which words, compounds and even grammatical structures of the Persian language are more commonly seen; that is, words from Modern Persian have been used after phonetic changes, as well as a number of Persian grammatical structures in this dialect.
+One of the sub-dialects of Rakhshani is the Sarhaddi (سرحدی) dialect, which is more influenced by the Persian language and in which words, compounds and even grammatical structures of the Persian language are more commonly seen; that is, words from Modern "New" Persian have been used after phonetic changes, as well as a number of Persian grammatical structures in this dialect.

 For example, words from Persian that end in "unvoiced ha" are considered after converting "e" to "g" and "e" is converted to "g" and used in the Sarhaddi.
 Sarhaddi includes infinitive, adverbial (subject noun and object noun) and infinitive noun, all of which are made from the verb stem and certain suffixes.

 Northern Rakhshani

-Northern Rakhshani has similarities with Sarhaddi, and Turkmen Rakhshani(Baloch of Turkmenistan) also originated from Balochi Rakhshani.
+Northern Rakhshani has similarities with Sarhaddi, and Turkmen Rakhshani (see also: Baloch of Turkmenistan) also originated from Balochi Rakhshani.
 The difference between Northern Rakhshani and Sarhaddi is that: In the past tense, the letter "g" has been removed from Northern Rakhshani, but it is still present in Sarhaddi.